Pension Transfer Advice – How much does it cost in 2020

 If this is the case, you legally have to take professional advice from a regulated financial adviser.
 This law is in place by the Financial Conduct Authority (FCA) and is there to make sure you make an informed decision.

-If the value of your pension is less than £30,000, it is still a good idea to consider taking financial advice before transferring.
+If the value of your pension is less than £30,000, it is still a good idea to consider taking financial advice before moving your money.
 This is so you make absolutely sure you make the best decision for you.

-Taking financial advice also ensures you are protected if things go wrong, as you’ll be able to use the available complaints and compensation schemes.
+Speaking to a regulated financial advisor ensures you are protected if things go wrong, as you’ll be able to use the available complaints and compensation schemes.

-Advising on defined benefit pension transfers is a specialist area, whether that be taking early retirement, ill-health retirement or normal retirement.
+Advising on defined benefit pension schemes is a specialist area, whether that be taking early retirement, ill-health retirement or normal retirement.
 Advisers must meet the qualification requirements set by the FCA.
-This means advice on this area will not be cheap.
+This means support in this area will not be cheap.
 Such charges vary, depending on factors like:

 An adviser’s experience